 After his parents, Willliam Lindsay Gresham and Joy Davidman, divorced, his mother met and later married, C.S.
 Lewis.
 Lewis Adopted Douglas and his brother David during that marriage and went on to raise both boys after their mother passed away in 1960 following a battle with cancer.

 Lewis himself died in 1963, leaving his entire estate to his brother Major Warren Hamilton Lewis.
 However, ten years later, Major Lewis turned the estate over to the brothers.
 Douglas and his wife, Merrie, have a total of five children.

-We know that the families who attend our Great Homeschool Conventions often travel longer distances than others do.
+We know that the families who attend our Great Homeschool Conventions often travel long distances.
 In order to make the experience as comfortable as possible, we offer hotel discounts, military discounts, and free admission for active members of the clergy, so feel free to take advantage of these.

-To find out the location of each of Great Homeschool Conventions, CLICK HERE.
+To find out the location of each of the Great Homeschool Conventions, CLICK HERE.